mrquincle/fbm/README.md

 The call to `mix_sort` only removes unused "components" (that became empty because there are no observations related to it anymore).

-Radford makes use of log probability, so the acceptance is formation as `dp < 0`, where `dp = lp - np`, with `lp` the old likelihood, and `np` the likelihood of the proposal distribution.
+Radford makes use of log probability, so the acceptance is formulated as `dp < 0`, where `dp = lp - np`, with `lp` the old likelihood, and `np` the likelihood of the proposal distribution.

+I can't find where the usual updates to the component variables occurs...

 You see reference to `it->` through the code.
 This is just a bookkeeping device for printing stats afterwards.